If there's an author you just can't stand, but whom everyone else seems to love, Reddit might be able to help you see the light. Over at the

 If You Hate Jodi Picoult, Read 'The Storyteller' or 'Leaving Time'

 centers on a young baker, still reeling from her mother's death, who is asked to help a new friend die.
-Leaving Time focuses on a woman who enlists the help of a psychic and a P.I. to track down her missing mother.
+The Storyteller focuses on a woman who enlists the help of a psychic and a P.I. to track down her missing mother.
 Leaving Time If You Hate Charles Dickens, Read 'A Tale of Two Cities' or 'Bleak House'

 When she returns to Toronto for an art gallery opening, artist Elaine revisits her childhood in the city, which was spent in the company of three other girls: Carol, Grace, and Cordelia.
 Cat's Eye.
 If You Hate Paulo Coelho, Read 'Eleven Minutes'

-Middlemarch just wasn't your cup of tea, try Silas Marner on for size.
+Middlemarch just wasn't your cup of tea, try on for size.
 The story here concerns George Eliot's title character, a rich miser, who loses his money and adopts an orphan who shows up at his door.
 Silas Marner If You Hate Terry Pratchett and/or Neil Gaiman, Read 'Good Omens'

 A few redditors had been unable to enjoy anything by Terry Pratchett and/or Neil Gaiman, but GEARHEADGus' thread delivered the suggestion of

 and Pride & Prejudice to reluctant readers.
 Emma If You Hate Haruki Murakami, Read 'Hard-Boiled Wonderland and the End of the World'

 tells two surreal stories: one concerning a human computer who encrypts information, and another about a narrator who has cut off his shadow as a prerequisite to moving into a mysterious Town.
 Hard-Boiled Wonderland and the End of the World